Contempt & Enforcement

 Only Courts Can Change Court Orders

-An order that becomes signed by a family court judge is a legally binding court order and, as such, can only be changed by the court.
-This means that even if one party does not like the terms outlined in the order, obeying the terms is not optional.
-It is, however, possible for one party to petition for a modification to change a court order.
+An order that is signed by a family court judge is a legally binding court order and, as such, can only be changed by the court.
+Even if one party does not like the terms outlined in the order, obeying the terms is not optional.
+However, it is possible for either party to petition for a modification to change the terms and conditions of a court order.

 Enforcement Options Available

-There are a variety of enforcement options available in cases where one party is in contempt of court, including:
+There are a variety of enforcement options available when a party is found to be in contempt of court.

 - Wage garnishment